chiefautism/octra-program-bug-registry/README.md

 money values should not be negative.

-use unsigned types for asset quantities and ids
+prefer `u128` or another unsigned integer type for asset quantities and ids where the target compiler/runtime supports it

 use signed types only for explicit deltas, changes, or values that are allowed to go below zero

 if a program uses `int` for amounts, balances, reserves, deposits, supply, or allowances, the program must check that the value is non-negative or positive

+do not use a `u128` annotation as a replacement for checks around zero amounts, insufficient balances, missing authorization, replay, arithmetic bounds, or accounting invariants

 ## where to look